danigosa/django-simple-seo/README.rst

     )

-This will avoid *autodiscover* admin views, and also to see your actual views urlpatterns.
+This configuration will also avoid *autodiscover* admin views to be added to views dropdown in the admin.

 6. Add metadata for your views
 ------------------------------